katzenpost/website/content/contribute.md

 Contribution Guidelines
 =======================

 #.
-Get familiar with the various repositories on our [Github](https://www.github.com/katzenpost).
+Get familiar with the various repositories on our [Github](https://www.github.com/katzenpost), in particular the [monorepo](https://www.github.com/katzenpost/katzenpost)
 #.
-Developers should look at the [Developer Guide](docs/HACKING/) and the [Setup Guide](docs/setup) to build and run a local Katzenpost mixnet.
+Developers should look at the [Developer Guide](https://github.com/katzenpost/katzenpost/blob/main/docs/handbook/index.rst) and the [Dockerized Mixnet Readme](https://github.com/katzenpost/katzenpost/blob/main/docker/README.rst) to build and run a local Katzenpost mixnet.
 #.
-Open a pull request on Github.
+Open a pull request on [Github](https://github.com/katzenpost/katzenpost/pulls).
 We will help with occurring problems and merge your changes back into the main project.

 Where to Start
 ==============